rasvetik/HackathonMichalSela/README.md

 # HackathonMichalSela
 The Michal Sala Safe@Home Hackathon is the only and first Hackathon in Israel that is acting to save lives and prevent domestic violence

+The annual Hackathon was at May 23-25 2021